demhademha/tweak-development-guide/chapter-1.md

 * Connect to our device using ssh

 ## Setting up the terminal
-So, a **terminal** is what allows us to communicate to our device, it's one of those black and white screens you normally associate with **hackers** (which you're becoming) well sort of...\
+So, a **terminal** is what allows us to communicate to our device, it's one of those black and white screens you normally associate with **hackers** (which you're becoming) well sort of... <br>
 It's necessary we have a terminal application otherwise, we won't be able to build our tweaks, nor will we be able to do other very important things like collaborating on [GitHub](https://github.com) (like Google Docs for coders,) or to test whether our bash scripts work.
-All in all, without a terminal, we can't do anything much.\
+All in all, without a terminal, we can't do anything much. <br>
-The terminal app that we are going to install works even in the jailed state (the unjailbroken state) providing us more functionality than others (such as newterm2) that only work when you are jailbroken).
-The terminal we are going to install is called `ish` and it emulates a linux terminal on our device.
+The terminal app that we are going to install works even in the jailed state (the unjailbroken state) providing us more functionality than others (such as `newterm2`) that only work when you are jailbroken).
+The terminal we are going to install is called `Ish` and it emulates a linux terminal on our device.

 ## Steps to install ish
 1. Install iSH Shell from the AppStore or visit [here](https://apps.apple.com/us/app/ish-shell/id1436902243)